 天=heaven 王=king 山=mountain

-A small (270m) strategically-located mountain on the Kyoto/Osaka border, over which a decisive battle was fought in the medieval (1582) "Yamazaki wars" between Toyotomi Hideyoshi (who won) and Akechi Mitsuhide.
+A small (270m) strategically-located mountain on the Kyoto/Osaka border, over which a decisive battle was fought in 1582 between Toyotomi Hideyoshi (who won) and Akechi Mitsuhide (the battle of Yamazaki).
 Thus, commanding position or strategic point.
 By extension, a battle over such a position or competition to occupy it first.

 - A high, commanding point critical to both sides, with the potential to decide the direction of the game.
 Often, a board-dominating point at the boundary of opposing moyos, or boshi-like move.
 Often occurs near the end of the fuseki or the beginning of the middle game.
 Merely being big or strategic does not suffice to make a move or point tennozan.